y-shi23/Tufted-Blog-Template/README_en.md

 This template is based on the Typst package [Tufted](https://github.com/vsheg/tufted) developed by [Vsevolod Shegolev](http://vsheg.com/), with some style and functionality modifications to better support Chinese content, including:

 - Modified some text styles to adapt to Chinese typesetting conventions
+- Fine-tuned a large number of style details, enhanced dark mode, and optimized the display effects of various elements
 - Optimized code block styles, added line numbers and copy functionality
 - Added Python build script for cross-platform build support
 - Added PDF build support, allowing compilation of PDF documents and linking to web pages